evant/nav/README.md

 The core component is a `Navigator` that takes a list of pages.
 The top page will be displayed to the user and pages in the backstack will have their state saved.
 You can use anything to represent your page state, but I recommend using a sealed class.
-You should also use `saveInstanceState()` to ensure the pages are remembered through process death.
+You should also use `rememberSaveable()` to ensure the pages are remembered through process death.

 ```kotlin